HERMANN LAW PLLC

 ordered guardianship.
 If you have an

-accident or medical emergency which leaves you unable to handle your own affairs, and you do not have an estate plan, your loved ones would likely need to go to court to get the authority to make
+accident or medical emergency which leaves you unable to handle your own affairs, and you do not have an estate plan, your loved ones may need to go to court to get the authority to make decisions

 for you.
 The guardianship process can be costly, time consuming, and extremely stressful.

 Probate.
 Probate means "to prove".
 Probate is the legal process which proves that a will is valid, or who a person's heirs are if there is no will, and transfers

 ownership of the deceased person's assets.
 Unless assets pass by operation of law (like joint accounts, or retirement accounts/life insurance with a named beneficiary) or are in a trust, they must go through

 through probate.
 Probate is public, and can be costly and lengthy - 6 months to a year, or more.
 During this time, your heirs may not have access to your assets.